Tewksbury police investigating after brawl involving parents, athletes erupts at youth hockey game

 TEWKSBURY, MASS.
-(WHDH) - Tewksbury police say they are investigating after a brawl involving parents and athletes broke out at a youth hockey game over the weekend.
+(WHDH) - Tewksbury police are investigating after a brawl involving parents and athletes broke out at a youth hockey game over the weekend.

 At least one player’s face was cut but no serious injuries were reported.